FreshVine/expiring-media-cache/README.md

 ## Features

 *	Easily create a local repository of media.
 *	Remove old media when no longer used
 *	Quickly convert remote URLs into local URLs when already cached.
 *	Easy to integrate into your project
+*	Cache Method and Lifetime are applied to each cached media
 *	Uses Javascript friendly timestamps for caching (ISO 8601).

 ## Adding to your Project